 Then, the likelihood function is

-and are the so-called emission and transition probabilities.
+are the so-called emission and transition probabilities.

 Transition probabilities are computed as